 If our stockholders approve the proposal, then we will cause an amendment to our Restated Certificate of Incorporation to be filed with the Delaware Secretary of State and effect the Reverse Stock Split at a ratio within the approved range only if our board of directors subsequently determines that the Reverse Stock Split is in the best interests of the Company and its stockholders.
 As filed, the amendment will state the number of outstanding shares of Class A and Class B common stock to be combined into one share of our Class A or Class B common stock, as applicable, at the ratio approved by our board of directors within the range approved by our stockholders.
-Following the stockholders will be required to either implement or abandon the Reverse Stock Split and our board of directors may effect and implement the Reverse Stock Split at any time on or before the one-year anniversary of the date of stockholder approval.
+Following the stockholders' approval of this Proposal 3, no further action on the part of the stockholders will be required to either implement or abandon the Reverse Stock Split and our board of directors may effect and implement the Reverse Stock Split at any time on or before the one-year anniversary of the date of stockholder approval.